apache/fury-site/docs/community/how_to_release.md

 [ ] +0 no opinion
 [ ] -1 disapprove with the reason

-To learn more about apache fury, please see https://fury.apache.org/
+To learn more about apache fory, please see https://fory.apache.org/

 Checklist for reference: